neilchaudhuri/vidya-website/content/blog/black-lives-matter.md

 [GitHub has promoted](https://www.zdnet.com/article/github-to-replace-master-with-alternative-term-to-avoid-slavery-references/)?

-While lazy, privileged engineers and executives in the tech space decry these moves as "political correctness," there is no reason we need to remind black people of the pain that has defined their experience, and it is cruel to dismiss it so casually just because it isn't our pain.
-We can express exactly what we want in a way that's inclusive *and* in fact more accurate.
+While lazy, privileged engineers and executives in the tech space decry these moves as "political correctness," there is no reason we need to remind black people of the pain of their past and present, and it is cruel to dismiss it so casually because no one inflicted such terrible pain on us.
+We can express exactly what we want in a way that's inclusive, more accurate, and promotes the resilience that defines the black experience.

 Words matter.
 At Vidya our words will represent our values.